 When did DeGods mint?

-DeGods minted on the Solana blockchain on October 8, 2021, for a price of 3 SOL each.
-And while the team did a great job of building anticipation for the collection, both the lead-up to the mint and its immediate aftermath saw a great deal of controversy.
+DeGods minted on the Solana blockchain on October 8, 2021, for 3 SOL each.
+While the team did a great job of building anticipation for the collection, both the lead-up to the mint and its immediate aftermath saw a great deal of controversy.

 In the coming months, they launched a handful of products, like de.xyz, a webpage dedicated to providing people with Solana NFT resources, and DePalace, the project’s “private forum.”
 Regardless, the project’s floor kept plummeting.
 Things were going so badly by November 2021 that at least one team member claimed developers felt like abandoning the project altogether.